 It is important to note that heightened CoQ10 levels were only viewed as a marker and not a cause of possible future complications.
 This study also produced evidence that CoQ10’s antioxidant properties may help to reduce harmful oxidative stress and restore homeostasis.
 The study recommended that the possible negative side effects of CoQ10 during pregnancy need to be further investigated.

 If you’ve spoken to a provider and are looking for a high-quality CoQ10 supplement, we at CNY Fertility recommend the Molecular Fertility brand.
 Our team of doctors, endocrinologists, and fertility specialists at CNY Fertility created Molecular Fertility, our own line of supplements specifically designed to help support fertility.
 Molecular Fertility supplements are made with premium ingredients and are designed to support maternal health prior to and during pregnancy.

-Molecular Fertility CoQ10 supplements were created in collaboration with the renowned Swiss biotech company VESIsorb.
-The supplements contain a patented nutrient delivery system that has been clinically demonstrated to provide 6 times more absorption and bioavailability compared with traditional CoQ10 supplements.
+Molecular Fertility’s CoQ10 supplements were created with the renowned Swiss biotech company VESIsorb.
+The supplements contain a patented nutrient delivery system clinically demonstrated to provide 6 times more absorption and bioavailability than traditional CoQ10 supplements.

 Molecular Fertility’s CoQ10 as Ubiquinol supplement, which is CoQ10 in its active form, contains the same VESIsorb system for improved absorption and is designed to help support health and fertility, especially for those over 35.

 The Bottom Line About Taking CoQ10 While Pregnant

 CoQ10 has low toxicity and may present many potential benefits to women whether they are trying to get pregnant or are pregnant.